Miss Zhao's suicide: "Concerning the Incident of Miss Zhao’s Suicide"

 In another writing, "Concerning the Incident of Miss Zhao's Suicide," Mao briefly outlined his own vision for an ideal marriage system.
 Mao believed that the prior system of marriage allowed men to abuse women for giving birth and childbearing, for which he claimed are acts critical to human survival.
 He argued that the key to achieving women's own independence was embedded in the presence of love, rather than money, within marriage.
 Mao proposed ways to help women to be free and independent after marriage: he argued that "a woman must never marry before she is physically mature"; "a woman must be adequately prepared in knowledge and skills to live her own life" before marriage; and "a woman must prepare herself for living expenses after childbirth."
 In the end, Mao suggested the possibility of establishing "public child support," which he argued could contribute to having marital relationships centered on love.

 Other Essays

 Mao wrote two other, related essays in the days immediately following the death of Miss Zhao.
 The first, titled “The Marriage Question” (November 19, 1919), advocated for the end of arranged marriages by parents.
 The second, titled “Against Suicide” (November 23, 1919), rejects suicide as a practice, but encourages readers to consider why individuals pursue it.

 Tao Yi

 Personal Significance

-Tao Yi was a famous female writer in early twentieth century China.
+Tao Yi (金天翮) was a famous female writer in early twentieth century China.
 Tao graduated from the Zhounan Women's School, and was regarded as an influential figure in the academia of Changsha, the city where the incident occurred.